astral-sh/ruff/docs/formatter.md

 ## Configuration

-The Ruff Formatter exposes a small set of configuration options, some of which are also supported by Black (like line width), some of which are unique to Ruff (like quote and indentation style).
+The Ruff Formatter exposes a small set of configuration options, some of which are also supported by Black (like line width), some of which are unique to Ruff (like quote, indentation style and formatting code examples in docstrings).

-For example, to configure the formatter to use single quotes, a line width of 100, and tab indentation, add the following to your configuration file:
+For example, to configure the formatter to use single quotes, format code examples in docstrings, a line width of 100, and tab indentation, add the following to your configuration file:

 === "pyproject.toml"